The Tax Benefits of Conservation Easements

 Note: Aunt Lily can elect to deduct up to 100% of her adjusted gross income for the year, again with a five year carry-forward if she is a qualifying farmer or rancher under 170(h) of the tax code.

 - Estate Tax Savings: When you place a conservation easement on your property, you reduce the development value of the property.
 You also reduce any estate tax due if you own the property when you die.
 For those landowners for whom the estate tax may be an issue for their heirs, the estate tax savings available from conservation easements are dramatic.
 This is in part because of the additional estate tax savings under what is called 2031(c) of the tax code.
-Please see Exhibit A entitled: Conservation Easement Estate Tax Reductions and Exhibit B: Exclusions and Conservation Easements and Estate Taxes Section 2031(c) of the Tax Code for details.
+If these savings interest you, please let us know and TLC will provide more information via Conservation Easement Estate Tax Reductions and Exclusions and Conservation Easements and Estate Taxes Section 2031(c) of the Tax Code.

 If you are interested in preserving your land, have questions about how tax incentives work or would like to hear about TLC’s landowner conservation financing options, contact Gwen Lacy, Executive Director at 610-347-0347 ext 107 or email@example.com.